Our Built and Natural Environments

 The illegal wildlife trade is a multi-billion-dollar industry which threatens biodiversity and exploits vulnerabilities in global supply chains.
 Unprecedented amounts of wildlife products are illegally transported through shipping cargo containers, however border authorities are currently only able to screen <2% of all containers, and wildlife is not their priority.

 Our project aims to design an innovative tool which can be used by authorities to investigate suspicious cargo containers for the presence of wildlife contraband.
 Using 3D printing technology, we have developed a portable, non-invasive air sampling device.
-We are currently trialing different methods for the analysis of the air samples collected, including detector dogs, mass spectrometry and environmental DNA, to determine the most effective approach.
+We are currently trialling different methods for the analysis of the air samples collected, including detector dogs, mass spectrometry and environmental DNA, to determine the most effective approach.
 The development of this technology will aid in monitoring the illegal wildlife trade with the aim of enhancing legislative enforcement and disrupting trafficking activity.

 Project by: